 The process of any event is a massive responsibility with so much work to keep moving.
 The things you do during the event production process are just half the battle.

 To start any event, you first need to start with some ground-level work.
-The preparation should be started three months prior, and it may be till the day less than a ⁶
+The preparation should be started three months prior, and it may be till the day last day in the production process,

 Start planning with the budget to know the estimated amount that would be required to make the show successful.
 To reach the crew members for the plan, you first need to know the budget to process further.

 After planning for technicians, you need to approach technicians and confirm their presence.
 Their lodging, travel booking, and others cost a lot, so keep aside some budget for them.

 Before two months of the event, the furniture and the other necessary accessories are to be rented or purchased.
 To keep the cost at a minimum and work efficiently, the AV vendors should be booked early and negotiate the price.
 To keep all the things within the budget, think of utilizing the best elements at a lesser price.